-- We assure you that the website/software will conform to the Specification for a minimum period of 12 months following acceptance (unless we’ve agreed a different period in the Specification) providing we are hosting the product.
-Where we are not hosting the product we provide a 90-day warranty.
+- We assure you that the website/software will conform to the Specification for a minimum period of 90 days following acceptance (unless we’ve agreed a different period in the Specification) providing we are hosting the product.
+Where we are not hosting the product we provide a 30-day warranty.
 If a defect occurs during the warranty period, we will rectify or remedy that defect.
 For the purposes of these conditions, a defect is a problem with the website/software that has a material effect on its use or operation or a failure of the website/software to operate in accordance with the Specification.

 - The warranty is made invalid if negligence on the Clients behalf has taken place.
 That is by sharing passwords, not updating plugins leading to a hacking scenario or of the clients’ activities destroy, impact or delete relevant code or content.

 - The Contract will begin on the date you sign the Order Form and will continue until the end of the warranty period described above.